betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 The sequence in disabling notch filters isn't certain.

 The best approach is to blackbox the quad with both gyro notch filters off and look at the spectrum of the gyro trace.
 If there is a big peak there, and that peak is resulting in noise that is visible in the motors trace, then it should be filtered out by a gyro notch.
-If there is diffusely too much gyro noise, but no specific peak, then either use the biquad fitler or lower the gyro cut low pass filter.
+If there is diffusely too much gyro noise, but no specific peak, then either use the biquad filter or lower the gyro cut low pass filter.

 Not removing a prominent spike in gyro noise will just not be a good idea.